NUBIC/aker-rails/README.md

 current_user} to all controllers and views.
 It will return a {Aker::User} object for the current user, or `nil` if there isn't one.

-### Overriding the unauthorized view

-The message that your users will see if they try to access a resource for which they don't have sufficient privileges is pretty spare and unfriendly.
-Applications can replace it with something prettier and application-appropriate via rack middleware which intercepts 403 responses.
-(TODO: more details and an example.)